famfam452/cracking_code_interview/linked_list/delete_middle_node/README.md

 #### EXAMPLE
 ##### Input : the node c from linked list a->b->c->d->e->f
 ##### Result : nothing is returned, but new linked list looks like a->b->d->e->f

+## Solution
+- Assign node to next node (check is the node is last or null node)